-So what’s this whole Tin Pan Alley thing all about?
-Some would consider it more complex than I’ll describe here, but the short version is that Tin Pan Alley is a stretch of Manhattan on West 28th St., between fifth Avenue and Broadway, where scores of music publishers once set up shop to write and sell music between 1885 and the 1930s - with some arguing that it went well into the 1950s.
+Some would consider this equation more complex than shall be described here, but the short version is that Tin Pan Alley is a stretch of Manhattan on West 28th St., between fifth Avenue and Broadway, where scores of music publishers once set up shop to write and sell music between 1885 and the 1930s - with some arguing that it went well into the 1950s.

 The origin of the label, “Tin Pan Alley” is also debatable.
-However, many historians agree that the euphemism came from the echoing sound of numerous pianos that could be heard plunking away within the alleyways that separated the neighboring brownstone apartments that were converted into publishing businesses.
+However, many historians agree that the euphemism came from the echoing sound of numerous pianos that could be heard plunking away within the alleyways that separated brownstone apartments, converted into publishing businesses.

 Here are some links on the subject of American popular music, Tin Pan Alley and Jazz: